AamuApp/gatsby-aamu-portfolio/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/AamuApp/gatsby-aamu-portfolio)

-Netlify will ask your permission to clone this repository — click *Authorize*.
+Netlify will ask your permission to clone this repository — First click *Connect to GitHub*, then click *Authorize*.

 You will be then taken to a page which asks your *secret token*.
 Enter your API key here.